What to Eat in Spain and Food Culture in Spain – Popular Food in Spain You Need to Taste

 12. PULPO A LA GALLEGA

-Galician style octopus is one of the delicious and typical Spanish dishes that come from the Galicia region and today is one of the most famous hispanic dishes.
+Galician style octopus is one of the most delicious and typical Spanish dishes coming originally from the Galicia region.
+But today the octopus dish is one of the most famous Hispanic dishes ever.
 To keep it short, pullpo a la gallega is boiled octopus, soaked in paprika, salt, and olive oil.
 This tender and mouthwatering Spanish tapa is traditionally served on a wooden platter.
 One of the Spanish delicacies again!
 Yummy!
+Ah, talking about delicious Spanish food makes me crave for pullpo a la gallega!!

 13. GAMBAS AL AJILLO